 The Season for Planting Fall Food Plots has Arrived…

-Just a little over a month ago there were still fields that were being planted with corn and soybeans here in Southern Iowa.
 With such a late arrival of summer this year and lingering spring rains, local farmers and food plant planters alike really struggled to get crops planted.
 So it is really hard to imagine that the time to plant fall food plots is already here.
 Never the less, here we are.
 I spent the majority of last weekend working with friends to get food plots in the ground and I know several other hunting buddies that worked hard all week getting their plots planted.

 If you are planting any variety of brassicas in your fall plots, now is the optimal time to get the seed in the ground.
 These plants grow rapidly during the hot temperatures of late-summer, as long as they get adequate moisture.
 So if turnips, radishes, rape seed, kale, etc. are on your grocery list for the fall you need to get to work.
 This is also a great time to plant some forage soybeans and cow peas.
 You will not get a high yield on your pods but the deer will readily consume the new green growth.